 You have a couple of options for removing your lawn.
 Some common methods are Smothering, Solarization, using Herbicides, or just digging the grass out.
 Most methods seemed complicated, time-consuming, or unhealthy for the environment.
 However, experts say that by killing your grass first, it will be a lot easier to remove the sod.

 Sod removal works best when the grass doesn’t have long roots.
 Perennial grasses have longer roots – up to several feet long, so it will be hard to simply cut away at the grass.
-You can rent a sod cutter which will cut your grass about one inch deep.
+You can rent a sod cutter that will cut your grass about one inch deep.
 Remember, you’ll already have killed your grass and weeds, so the one inch will be adequate.

 Or you can get a backhoe and remove your grass and weeds; many go for this option.
 It may seem like overkill, but it takes a lot of time to suffocate or solarize our lawn; generally about 7 weeks.
 Using a backhoe allows you to go deep and get all those grass and weed roots.
 If you remove more than two inches of grass, you’ll need to replace some soil.